Human Spaceflights

 Flight

-It was the 8th MIR docking mission.
-Following a two day solo flight the Endeavour docked with the MIR space station on 24.01.1998.
-Common scientific work of 4d 20h 43m (24. - 29.01.1998) with the 24th MIR resident crew.
-The Endeavour brought supplies and equipment to the MIR (i.e. two computers, a cooling system and a compressor).
+Common scientific work of 4d 20h 43m (January 24, - January 29, 1998) with the 24th Mir resident crew followed.
+During the mission, more than 3,175 kilograms (7,000 lb) of experiments, supplies and hardware were transferred between the two spacecraft.
+The Endeavour brought supplies and equipment to the Mir (i.e. two computers, a cooling system and a compressor).

 Middeck Payloads included the Microgravity Plant Nutrient Experiment MPNE, the Shuttle Ionospheric Modification with Pulsed Local Exhaust (SIMPLEX), the Closed Equilibrated Biological Aquatic System (CEBAS), the TeleMedicine Instrumentation Pack (TMIP), Global Positioning System Development Test Objective (GPS DTO), the Human Performance (HP) Experiment, MSD, EarthKAM, Orbiter Space Vision System (OSVS) Shuttle Condensate Collection (RME-1331), the Thermo-Electric Holding Module (TEHM), the Space Linear Acceleration Mass Measurement Device (DSO 914), the Co-Culture Experiments (CoCult) and the Biochemistry of 3-D Tissue Engineering (BIO3D).
 Get Away Special Experiments include the University of Michigan G-093 - Vortex Ring Transit Experiment (VORTEX), the German Aerospace Center and University Giessen G-141 - Structure of Marangoni Convection in Floating Zones Payload, the German Aerospace Center and the Technical University of Clausthal G-145 Glass Fining Experiment and the Chinese Academy of Sciences G-432 canister containing 5 crystal growth and material sciences experiments.